Posts

 Irish Music at The Ould Sod

-San Diego’s Irish Music Sessions at the Ould Sod
+San Diego’s Irish Music Sessions at The Ould Sod

 There’s a fascinating variety of traditional music to be found in the San Diego area.
 Mike De Smidt tells us about the weekly Irish music sessions at The Ould Sod, an Irish pub on Adams Avenue.